 Food insecurity and hunger disproportionality impact racial and ethnic minorities.
 Access to free school meals serve as a tool to reduce these disparities.
-Research1 shows that an effective school breakfast programs not only reduces hunger but also has have a range of positive educational outcomes, including the following:
+Research shows that an effective school breakfast programs not only reduces hunger but also has have a range of positive educational outcomes, including the following:

 - Eating breakfast improves math grades, vocabulary skills, and memory.
 Children who eat breakfast at school closer to class and test-taking time perform better on standardized tests than those who skip breakfast or eat breakfast hours earlier at home. - Students who participate in school breakfast have lower rates of absence and tardiness and exhibit decreased behavioral and psychological problems.
 Children who eat school breakfast have fewer discipline problems and visit school nurses' offices less often. - Children who participate in school breakfast eat more fruits, drink more milk, and consume a wider variety of foods than those who do not eat school breakfast or who have breakfast at home.
-Children and adolescents who eat breakfast are significantly less likely to be overweight, while skipping breakfast is associated with a higher risk of obesity.